-Arliss Street is a major business street in Long Branch.
-The Purple Line light rail transit is proposed to operate in the median of Arliss Street.
-The Plan recognizes that the Purple Line integration within the Arliss Street right-of-way will not have a typical section width due to site-specific transit station and circulation needs.
+Arliss Street is a major business street in Long Branch with the Purple Line light rail transit proposed to operate on the side of Arliss Street.

+The Long Branch Sector Plan gives priority to the Purple Line planning, engineering, and design process and recognizes that its integration within the Arliss Street right-of-way will result in an atypical cross section width due to site-specific transit station and area circulation needs.

-Lanes: Two travel lanes with two-way left turn median and on-street parking on both sides.
+Lanes: Two travel lanes with a center, shared left turn lane and on-street parking on both sides

-Pedestrian/Bike Access: 10' wide sidewalks adjacent to parking lanes; one crosswalk at Garland Avenue.
-No bikeway recommendations.
+Pedestrian/Bike Access: 10' wide sidewalks adjacent to parking lanes, one crosswalk at Garland Avenue, no bikeway recommendations Streetscape: Street trees, concrete sidewalks, good pedestrian lighting, decorative paving at crosswalks, benches, and trash cans